 The gluten-free diet is expensive, but there are ways you can eat gluten-free on a budget without breaking the bank.
 This post contains affiliate links.
 Please read my disclosures.

 The high cost of food – coupled with the high costs of following a gluten-free diet – can take its toll on a family.
 Gluten-free food is expensive, with gluten-free foods costing, on average, 183% more than their wheat-based counterparts.

 Even restaurants charge more for gluten-free food.
-One diner sued PF Chang’s for charging more money for gluten-free dishes (she later dropped the lawsuit).
+One diner even sued PF Chang’s for charging more money to make her dish gluten-free, citing it violated the Americans with Disabilities Act (she later dropped the lawsuit).

-This is why when people say the gluten-free diet is just a fad, or gluten-free people are eating that way for attention, I have to tell them that no one likes to pay more for less food just for the fun of it.
+This is why when someone tells me that the gluten-free diet is just a fad or that people are eating gluten-free for attention, I have to ask them, “Why in the world would someone want to pay so much more money for less food?”

 (1) Take Stock of What You Have